Chinese Medicine Meridian Resources

 Pericardium and Triple Burner Meridians for Yoga

 In Chinese Medicine, the Pericardium and Triple Burner (San Jiao) are paired.
-When looking at the organs through the lens of Chinese Medicine, it’s important to remember that Chinese Medicine is concerned with relationships, interactions, and functions more than physical location.
-So whenever the organs are discussed in Chinese Medicine, ...
+When looking at organs through the lens of Chinese Medicine, it’s important to remember that it’s concerned with relationships, interactions, and functions more than with physical location.
+So whenever the organs are discussed in Chinese Medicine, what’s usually ...

 Read More